epwalsh/allennlp-manager/README.md

 #### Adding custom pages

 Dashboard pages are just registered subclasses of `mallennlp.dashboard.page.Page`, which is an AllenNLP `Registrable`.
 Therefore you can easily add more pages to the dashboard by registering your own `Page` implementations.
 The registered name of a page corresponds to its URL route.
 For example, the home page is registered under the name "/" and the system info page is registered under the name "/sys-info".
 At a bare minimum, a custom `Page` just needs to implement `Page.get_elements(self)`, which renders the layout of the page.
+This can return anything that `Dash` can render, such as basic types as well as any `Dash` components (such as [HTML Components](https://dash.plot.ly/dash-html-components) or [Core Components](https://dash.plot.ly/dash-core-components)).
+For more information check out the [Dash Tutorial](https://dash.plot.ly/).

 Here's how you would add a page that just says "Hello, World!" in the body:

 ```python
 # hello_world/__init__.py
 from mallennlp.dashboard.page import Page

 @Page.register("/hello-world")